 Although technically part of Asia, this part of the world is so well ingrained in the backpackers psyche that it deserves a category all of its own.
 South East Asia has been a favourite haunt of backpackers for the past 50 years with popular and well trodden routes commonly and lovingly referred to as the banana pancake trail, and it is more than easy to see why.

-Unfortunately in recent years the package tourists have started to cotton onto this beautiful corner of the world, prices have started to rise, the beaches are becoming filled with high rise complexes and the backpackers are beginning to move on to more untouched countries.
-However, South East Asia is still one of the most popular destinations for first time backpackers and travellers, and that is unlikely to change for the foreseeable future.
+Unfortunately in recent years the package tourists have started to cotton onto this beautiful corner of the world, prices have started to rise, the beaches are becoming filled with high rise complexes, to the extent overtourism is becoming a problem and many governments are starting to clamp down and the backpackers are beginning to move on to more untouched countries.
+However, South East Asia is still one of the most popular destinations for first time and experienced backpackers and travellers alike, and that is unlikely to change for the foreseeable future.

 Although generally the dry season is peak tourist season with warm but comfortable temperatures, bright sunshine and calm conditions, you should not be put off by travelling to South East Asia at any time of the year.
 The wet seasons typically see sudden, short and sporadic bursts of rainfall, most often in the afternoon or overnight, and then it is often blue skies and bright sunshine for the rest of the time, plus there is the advantage of less tourists and cheaper prices.
 The hot season is still quite comfortable to travel in provided that you take precautions for the heat, and this is the time many people choose to head to the cooler highlands or mountain regions.